 5. Coffee table with hairpin legs

 This one is my absolute favorite!
 I love the multitude of colors used to stain the table top and that the 4×1′s were staggered and not just aligned side by side.
-The hair pin legs are beautiful!
-Unfortunately for this project that would mean an additional purchase; so maybe I can do something like the top here but use the 2×4′s as legs.

 There you have it, those are the materials I have to work with and my ideas for inspiration.
 This will be one of the first do-it-yourself projects I take on when I move into the new home…so, stay tuned for that debut of that project in the weeks to come!